Grooming

 If you opt for the shorter coat, you’ll only need to brush him a few times every week.
 His hair will still fall out at the same rate as a longer cut, but the risk of tangling is minimized.
 And so he won’t need as much attention.
 You will need to keep your Yorkie’s hair shorter by using a set of dog grooming clippers to keep it close.

-Because he has hair and not fur, he’ll only need a single brush rather than deshedding tools.
-The best brush for the Yorkie’s coat is a bubble tipped pin brush.
+Because he has hair rather than fur, he’ll only need a single brush rather than deshedding tools.
+The best brush for the Yorkie’s coat is a bubble-tipped pin brush.
 This will penetrate his coat and sweep away the dead hair.

 Some shampoos also contain conditioning ingredients.
 These are great for the Yorkie because they leave his hair feeling extra soft.
 They also go a bit further to prevent matting, which is particularly useful if he has a longer coat.

-Your Yorkie’s diet also has an effect on his skin and coat health.
+Your Yorkie’s diet also affects his skin and coat health.
 Always look to feed your Yorkie a high-quality kibble that provides omega fatty acids.
-Omega fatty acids will nourish his coat from the inside out, by keeping his skin supple and his locks strong and shiny.
-Great examples of omega fats to look out for are fish, fish oil, egg products, flaxseed, and canola oil.
+Omega fatty acids will nourish his coat from the inside out by keeping his skin supple and his locks strong and shiny.
+Examples of omega fats to look out for are fish, fish oil, egg products, flaxseed, and canola oil.

 Fish oil supplements are also another way to make sure he gets the omega fats that he needs, and they come in pill or liquid form.
-They have a variety of other health benefits too, such as joint support, better nutrient absorption, brain, and cardiac health.
+They have a variety of other health benefits, too, such as joint support, better nutrient absorption, and brain and cardiac health.

 Frequently Asked Questions

-Because Yorkies have such a low shedding reputation, there are some common questions we often get about their coats.
-Here are some of the most commonly asked questions when it comes to the Yorkshire Terrier, their coats, and how to manage their shedding.
+Because Yorkies have such a low-shedding reputation, I often get some common questions about their coats.
+Here are some of the most commonly asked questions about Yorkie shedding.
+If I missed yours, let me know in the comments.

-As we’ve already covered, Yorkies do shed.
-But if you see excessive hair around your home, make sure there’s no recent changes in diet, stress levels, or daily lifestyle routine.
+If you see excessive hair around your home, make sure there have been no recent changes in diet, stress levels, or daily lifestyle routines.
 If you’ve welcomed a new pet into your home, this could also contribute to their stress.
 Yorkies are also known for being anxious when away from their owners.
-So if someone in your house has gone back to work, or isn’t around when they normally had been, this can cause a stress reaction in your pup.
+So, if someone in your house has gone back to work or isn’t around when they normally would have been, this can cause a stress reaction in your pup.

-If you suspect that your Yorkie is losing hair more than he should be, it’s time for a trip to vets.
+If you suspect your Yorkie is losing more hair than he should be, it’s time for a trip to the vet.
 It is more than likely that everything is fine, but it’s better to be safe than sorry.
-If you notice sore skin or that he is losing hair in patches, you definitely need to schedule an appointment as this shouldn’t be happening.
+If you notice sore skin or if he is losing hair in patches, you definitely need to schedule an appointment, as this shouldn’t be happening.

-Tangling is a common issue with the Yorkie’s coat, even if you groom him regularly.
-Try to tease it out with your fingers rather than with a brush at first.
-You can also mist the tangles with leave-in conditioner, which will also help to work them out.
+Tangling is a common issue with the Yorkie’s coat, even with regular grooming.
+At first, try teasing it out with your fingers rather than a brush.
+You can also mist the tangles with leave-in conditioner, which will help work them out.
 If you still can’t, simply snip it out.
 Leaving it in will only make it worse, and his hair will grow back quickly in any case.

 Yorkies shed, albeit very lightly.
 There’s no way around that.
-But if you are looking for a low shedding dog breed, then the Yorkshire Terrier is likely a great canine companion for your home.
-They not only shed less than other breeds, but they also are smaller and have less volume per square inch of hair compared to other smaller breeds.
-Their hair still falls out, and they need just as much grooming compared to other dogs.
-Thankfully, there are things you can do to keep your Yorkie looking and feeling their very best.
+But if you are looking for a low-shedding dog breed, the Yorkshire Terrier is likely a great canine companion for your home.
+They not only shed less than other breeds but are also smaller and have less volume per square inch of hair compared to other smaller breeds like Pugs.
+Like other tiny breeds, you must be careful not to overwork your Yorkie’s little frame.
+You must also start training early to ensure these little pups don’t get away with bad behavior.

 Best Anti Shed Shampoo For Dogs